 By the end of 2020, more than half of U.S. workers were doing their jobs remotely at least part of the time.
 Into 2021, the majority of those remote employees said they wanted to keep working remotely even when Covid-19 subsides.

 This isn’t shocking.
-Millions of people are finding they quite like working online – especially working anywhere from the world online.
-There’s a greater freedom to choose your lifestyle, from where you live to what hours you work.
-The ability to be closer to family and choose your work environment (and of course the lack of a lengthy morning commute) mean that working remotely is finding its way onto people’s lists of requirements.
+Millions of people are finding they quite like working online – especially working from any location in the world online.
+There’s greater freedom to choose your lifestyle, from where you live to what hours you work.
+The ability to be closer to family and choose your work environment (and of course the lack of a long morning commute) mean that working remotely is finding its way onto people’s lists of requirements.

-If you’re interested in remote work but don’t think your current position is going to stay there forever, then you may want to put together a remote work career track for yourself.
+If you’re interested in remote job opportunities but don’t think your current position is going to stay there forever, then you may want to put together a remote work career track for yourself.

 What are the best remote jobs out there?

 I firmly believe that anyone who wants to work remotely and live and work from anywhere should be able to do so.
 Not everyone’s remote work career track may look the same.
 The beauty of remote work is that most skills and work experience can translate to an online position fairly well.
 Your offline skills, in one way or another, can translate to the online world.

-If you use social media, use a computer, and have a smartphone, for example, you already have a basic skill set that can apply towards getting a remote job.
-And, if you don’t know what to do, you can take a course in a field of your choice and at any level to get you on the right track for finding a remote job.
+If you use social media, use a computer, and have a smartphone, for example, you already have a basic skill set that can apply to get a remote job.
+And, if you don’t know what to do or what job type or job title to pursue, you can take a course in a field of your choice and at any level to get you on the right track for finding a remote job.
 It’s really just a matter of finding the best remote job or career for you.